-9.4.5.3 Calibration Commands
+8.4.5.3 Calibration Commands

-The device provide commands for three types of calibration: system gain calibration, system offset calibration and self offset calibration.
-Where absolute accuracy is required, TI recommends performing a calibration after power up, a change in temperature, a change of gain and in some cases a change in channel.
-At the completion of calibration, the DRDY signal goes low indicating the calibration has completed.
+The device provides commands for three types of calibration: system gain calibration, system offset calibration, and self offset calibration.
+Where absolute accuracy is required, a calibration is recommended to be performed after power up, a change in temperature, a change of gain, and in some cases a change in channel.
+At the completion of calibration the DRDY signal goes low, indicating that the calibration is complete.
 The first data after calibration are always valid.
-If the START pin is taken low or a SLEEP command is issued after any calibration command, the devices powers down after completing calibration.
+If the START pin is taken low or a SLEEP command is issued after any calibration command, the device powers down after completing calibration.

-After a calibration has started, allow the calibration to complete before issuing any other commands (other than the SLEEP command).
+After a calibration starts, allow the calibration to complete before issuing any other commands (other than the SLEEP command).
 Issuing commands during a calibration can result in corrupted data.
-If this occurs, either resend the calibration command that was aborted or issue a device reset.
+If this scenario occurs, either resend the calibration command that was aborted or issue a device reset.

-9.4.5.3.1 System Offset and Self Offset Calibration
+8.4.5.3.1 System Offset and Self Offset Calibration

 System offset calibration corrects both internal and external offset errors.
-The system offset calibration is initiated by sending the SYSOCAL command while applying a zero differential input voltage ($V{IN} = 0 \text{ V}$) to the selected analog inputs with the inputs set within the specified input common-mode range, ideally at mid-supply.
+The system offset calibration is initiated by sending the SYSOCAL command when applying a zero differential input voltage ($V{IN} = 0 \text{ V}$) to the selected analog inputs with the inputs set within the specified input common-mode range, ideally at mid-supply.

 The self offset calibration is initiated by sending the SELFOCAL command.
-During self offset calibration, the selected inputs are disconnected from the internal circuitry and a zero differential signal is applied internally, connecting the inputs to mid-supply.
-With both offset calibrations the offset calibration register (OFC) is updated afterwards.
+During self offset calibration, the selected inputs are disconnected from the internal circuitry and a zero differential signal is applied internally, thus connecting the inputs to mid-supply.
+With both offset calibrations, the offset calibration register (OFC) is updated afterwards.
 When either offset calibration command is issued, the device stops the current conversion and starts the calibration procedure immediately.
 An offset calibration must be performed before a gain calibration.

-9.4.5.3.2 System Gain Calibration
+8.4.5.3.2 System Gain Calibration

 System gain calibration corrects for gain error in the signal path.
-The system gain calibration is initiated by sending the SYSGCAL command while applying a full-scale input to the selected analog inputs.
-Afterwards the full-scale calibration register (FSC) is updated.
+The system gain calibration is initiated by sending the SYSGCAL command when applying a full-scale input to the selected analog inputs.
+Afterwards, the full-scale calibration register (FSC) is updated.
 When a system gain calibration command is issued, the device stops the current conversion and starts the calibration procedure immediately.

-9.4.5.4 Calibration Timing
+8.4.5.4 Calibration Timing

 When calibration is initiated, the device performs 16 consecutive data conversions and averages the results to calculate the calibration value.
-This provides a more accurate calibration value.
+This process provides a more accurate calibration value.
 The time required for calibration is shown in Table 13 and can be calculated using Equation 19.